mmbman/Katagiri/1987-03-06-Platform-Sutra-Talk-1.md

 So that is the truth Dogen Zenji constantly mentions.
 That is *buddha-nature*, we say.

 If so, we immediately think buddha-nature is something like the very basic nature of existence from which [...] all sentient beings [are made] alive.
-So we think immediately the buddha-nature is something *absolute*, or buddha nature is something *eternal* – so, the very basic nature of existence.
+So we think immediately the buddha-nature is something *absolute*, or buddha-nature is something *eternal* – so, the very basic nature of existence.
 But that is not real buddha-nature!
 That’s why the second point is, “Buddha-nature is time and occasion, cause and conditions.”

 So buddha-nature is always [...] that which occurs according to time and occasion, and cause and conditions.
 That means, when you come here, this is your life.
 When you walk, this is your life, so-called *walking on the street*.
 Always there is cause and conditions. *Cause and conditions* means [...] all forms you are confounded with, all opportunities [or chances] you face, day to day, from moment to moment.
 This is *time and occasion*, we say.